 Privacy and AI for Mobile platforms

-This would require that users are willing to share more data with the AI platforms in order to get accurate results.
+For AI based platforms to work, they need huge volumes of data that they can parse and tag quickly.
+This would require that users are willing to share more data with the AI platforms to get accurate results.
 The problem is privacy.

 Artificial Intelligence– Much More than Virtual Assistants in Future